jpcre2/jpcre2/README.md

 make
 make install #(may require root privilege)
 ```
 This will compile some examples (for 8-bit) and install the header.
-For other tests or compile options see <a href="#the-configure-script">configure script</a>
+For other compile options see <a href="#the-configure-script">configure script</a>

 **Compile/Build:**